A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-\juanrrr{SIMDRAM provides support for full system integration.
-First, we design a \emph{data transposition unit} that sits between the last-level cache and the memory controller of the host processor.
-It transposes horizontally-laid-out data (used by traditional system software) into the vertical data layout (used by SIMDRAM).
-Second, we simplify program integration by providing ISA extensions that expose SIMDRAM operations to the programmer.}
+\juanrrr{SIMDRAM provides support for full system integration \gfv{of its PUM capabilities in current systems, in particular support for managing and storing the data required for in-DRAM computation in a vertical layout and ISA extensions for and programming interface of SIMDRAM operations.} First, we design a \emph{data transposition unit} that sits between the last-level cache and the memory controller of the host processor.
+It transposes horizontally laid-out data (used by traditional system software) into the vertical data layout (used by SIMDRAM).
+Second, we simplify program integration by providing ISA extensions that expose SIMDRAM operations to the programmer.} \gfv{We also briefly discuss other system integration challenges faced by SIMDRAM, including how SIMDRAM handles page faults, address translation, \omvi{interrupts, and} coherence (via flushing~\cite{guide2016intel, manual2010arm} \omvi{of cache lines that are needed by PUD execution}).}

-\juanrrr{SIMDRAM demonstrates $2.0\times$ the throughput and $2.6\times$ the energy efficiency of Ambit for 16 complex operations (e.g., addition, multiplication, division, ReLU, predication, etc.).
+\juanrrr{SIMDRAM \omv{provides} $2.0\times$ the throughput and $2.6\times$ the energy efficiency of Ambit for 16 complex operations (e.g., addition, multiplication, division, ReLU, predication, etc.).
 Compared to a modern CPU and a modern GPU, SIMDRAM provides (1) $88\times$ and $5.8\times$ the throughput, and $257\times$ and $31\times$ the energy efficiency of the CPU and the GPU, respectively, for 16 complex operations; (2) $21\times$ and $2.1\times$ the performance of the CPU and the GPU, over seven real-world applications (e.g., databases, CNNs, classification).
 Additional evaluations of reliability, area overhead, data movement overhead, and transposition overhead are detailed in~\cite{hajinazarsimdram}.}

-\juanrrr{We believe SIMDRAM represents a big leap towards (1) improving the performance and energy efficiency of PUM substrates, (2) facilitating full system integration and programmability, and (3) inspiring future developments of real PUM substrates.}
+\juanrrr{We believe SIMDRAM represents a big leap towards (1)~improving the performance and energy efficiency of PUM substrates, (2)~facilitating full system integration and \omv{easier} programmability, and (3)~inspiring future development \omvi{and \omvii{enhancement}} of real PUM substrates.}